arinze-edeh/cloud-infrastructure-devops-labs/aws/containers/container-registry-ecr/README.md

 - **Token-based authentication is stateless and time-bound:** Unlike static registry credentials, ECR tokens expire.
 Automation scripts and CI systems must handle re-authentication gracefully.
 - **Image digest is the ground truth for integrity:** The manifest digest (`sha256:...`) returned by `docker push` and visible in `ecr list-images` provides cryptographic verification that the pushed artifact and the stored artifact are identical.
 - **Build layer caching significantly affects build time:** The 122-second metadata fetch observed here is expected on a cold host with no cached layers.
 Subsequent builds on the same host will be substantially faster due to layer cache reuse.

 ---

-## Next Steps

-- Enable **automated image scanning on push** using Amazon Inspector integration for vulnerability detection
-- Configure **ECR lifecycle policies** to expire untagged images after a defined retention window
-- Apply **immutable image tags** (`IMMUTABLE` mutability) for all production repositories to enforce deployment traceability
-- Integrate this workflow into a **CI/CD pipeline** (Jenkins, GitHub Actions, or AWS CodePipeline) to automate build, tag, push, and verify on every commit
-- Define and apply **IAM repository policies** to restrict cross-account access to the ECR repository explicitly
-- Evaluate the **AWS ECR credential helper** (`amazon-ecr-credential-helper`) to eliminate manual `docker login` steps and remove unencrypted token storage from the delivery host

----